How to Set up an End-to-End ServiceDesk Plus Jira Integration

 The out-of-the-box or native functionality allows for a one-way synchronization between ServiceDesk Plus and Jira.
 Incidents coming into ServiceDesk automatically trigger Jira issues with a specific issue type for the dev team to work on.

-I have seen this use case frequently where companies want their external customer-facing teams to exchange information with the internal dev team.
+I have frequently seen this use case where companies want their external customer-facing teams to exchange information with the internal dev team.

 You can also associate Jira issues with ServiceDesk Plus incidents or service requests.
 After that, you can track these linked requests and Jira issues updates in either application.